Towards a Taxonomy of Software Log Smells: Discussion

-The results show that nine out of the smells are covered by tools, but closer inspection reveals that both detection and repair tools only cover 10 out of 32 facets.
-This suggests that \textit{log smells are moderately covered by tools, but further research is needed.} The low ratio of covered facets might partly be explained by some of the log smells having solutions that are not highlighted by the survey, either because it did not identify all tools or because a relevant tool was developed for some other area of software engineering rather than logging.
-A project could have adopted such tools for other reasons besides logging, but as a side effect, they also improve the quality of logging.
-This might be true, especially for the facets that were found to have only detection tools.
-For example, several tools have been developed for detecting and fixing code smells~\citep{lacerda_code_2020}, and therefore, the ``Skeleton in the closet'' (LS10) log smell, i.e., issues related to the \textit{code} used to create the log, has solutions which are not reflected in this study.
+The results show that six out of the nine smells are covered by repair tools, but a closer inspection reveals that these tools only address 14 out of the 30 identified facets.
+This suggests that \textit{log smells are moderately covered by repair tools, but further research is needed.} The low ratio of covered facets may partly be explained by the fact that some log smells have tools that were not highlighted by the survey, either because not all relevant tools were identified or because some tools were developed for other areas of software engineering.
+Projects may adopt such tools for reasons unrelated to logging, but as a side effect, they also improve the quality of logging.
+For example, several tools have been developed for detecting and fixing code smells~\citep{lacerda_code_2020}.
+As a result, the ``Skeleton in the closet'' (LS9) log smell, i.e., issues related to the \textit{code} used to create the log, has solutions that are not reflected in this study.

-Tables~\ref{tab:tools_detection_results} and~\ref{tab:tools_repair_results} highlight that \textit{the focus of the identified tools varies}.
-For detection tools, only incorrect logging levels, missing logging guards, and missing logging are addressed by several tools, while for repair tools, incorrect logging levels and missing messages are covered multiple times.
-Additionally, while some of the tools cover several smells, most focus on a single one.
-Notably, almost all repair tools focus only on one smell, the exception being LACC, which predicts the location and severity level of logging statements.
-Comparing the detection and repair tools (Table~\ref{tab:combined_facets_tools}) shows that only three facets have a detection and a repair tool, and thus, they mostly focus on different facets.

-Only smell ``Format turmoil'' (LS1) had neither detection nor repair tools addressing it.
-This was unexpected, as one of the main tasks for such a tool would be parsing the log files, and several such parsers already exist~\citep{zhang2023system}.
-However, a complete lack of solutions for LS1 might not be true, as logging libraries are commonly used, and they automatically format the logs according to specification.
-Additionally, we excluded from the study solutions that proposed a new approach to logging instead of focusing on solving a particular issue.
-These systems, such as Log++~\citep{marron_log_2018}, often included the element of uniform logging (see~\ref{appendix:other_tools}).
+No existing repair tools were found for the ``Format turmoil'' smell (LS1).
+This was unexpected, given that parsing log files is a core requirement for such a tool and several log parsers already exist~\citep{zhang2023system}.
+However, it may not be accurate to conclude that no solutions exist for LS1.
+Logging libraries are widely adopted and typically handle log formatting automatically according to a defined format.
+Additionally, we excluded solutions that propose new logging approaches instead of focusing on a specific issue.
+Such systems, such as Log++~\citep{marron_log_2018}, often include uniform logging, which may indirectly address LS1 even if they are not classified as repair tools.